Park phone lines intermittently out of service

 The park is also accessible from Marland, Nebraska, to the east via an unpaved 25-mile county road (River Road).
 NOTE: Due to dry conditions in the region, travel on the 25-mile unpaved portion of River Road is not recommended for motorcycles, recreational vehicles, or other automobiles not designed for off-road conditions.
 If traveling by these means, please consider arriving at the park by way of Highway 29 north out of Mitchell or Highway 20 south out of Harrison.

 Aside from on River Road and in the designated parking areas within the monument's boundaries, visitors are prohibited from driving vehicles.
 Only vehicles operated by NPS staff, adjacent landowners, and other individuals performing official business are permitted to use the monument's non-developed roads.

 Photo by Jonathan S. Garcia

-Nearest air service is available through Western Nebraska Regional Airport in Scottsbluff, Nebraska, approximately 50 miles southeast of the monument.
+The nearest airline service Agate Fossil Beds National Monument is available through Western Nebraska Regional Airport in Scottsbluff, Nebraska, which is approximately 50 miles south southeast of the park.

 There is no public transportation to, from, or within the monument.